 Defensive Midfielder, Uruguay & Penarol/Nacional

 Andrade might be the only member of this list that you have not heard of but he fully deserves his place here.
-He is the greatest star of the pre-war years and did more than anyone to make football a global game.
+He is the greatest star of the pre-war years and did more than anyone to make football the popular global game it is today.
 Andrade was the star, from a right half-back position, of the great Uruguay team of the 1920s.
-The team won the Olympic Games, which is recognised by FIFA as being equivalent to a World Cup (as there was no World Cup in this period) in both 1924 and 1928.
-Andrade also helped his country win three South American Chammpionships.
+The team won the Olympic Games twice, which is recognised by FIFA as being equivalent to a World Cup (as there was no World Cup in this period) in both 1924 and 1928.
+Andrade also helped his country win three South American Championships.
 Despite suffering from illness and being near the end of his career he was then the star player of the team that won the first proper World Cup in 1930.
 At the 1924 Olympics in Paris Andrade drew out the locals in great numbers with his graceful, athletic midfield game.
 He stayed behind after the tournament to be the toast of French high society.
 Despite his fame and success he would live his later years in poverty and alcoholism.
 His story is a fascinating one.

 Recommended reading: Before Pele there was Andrade (The Guardian)